named-data/NFD/docs/INSTALL.rst

 - Ubuntu 20.04 (focal)
 - Ubuntu 22.04 (jammy)
 - Debian 11 (bullseye)
+- Debian 12 (bookworm)
 - CentOS Stream 9
-- macOS 11 / 12 / 13
+- macOS 11 / 12 / 13 / 14

 NFD should also work on the following platforms, although they are not officially
 supported:

 - Any other recent version of Ubuntu not listed above
+- Fedora >= 33
 - Alpine >= 3.12
-- Fedora >= 32
-- Any version of Raspberry Pi OS based on Debian 11 (bullseye)
+- Any version of Raspberry Pi OS based on Debian 11 (bullseye) or later
 - macOS 10.15
 - FreeBSD >= 12.2